Co-operative and Community Benefit Societies Act 2014: Financial societies

 Credit unions and building societies, which sprang from the same roots as registered societies, are governed by specific legislation: see the Credit Unions Act 1979 and the Building Societies Act 1986 and later legislation.
-This said, the registration of a credit union is under the 2014 Act, and thus credit unions are strictly a subspecies of registered society.
+This said, the registration of a credit union is under the 2014 act, and thus credit unions are strictly a subspecies of registered society.
 As deposit takers, credit unions and building societies are 'dual regulated', requiring authorisation from the Prudential Regulation Authority in addition to registration by the FCA.
 Friendly Societies are a different legal form, despite their similar history: prior to 1992 these could not be bodies corporate, whereas registered societies always have been.

 Charitable community benefit societies

 A community benefit society may have charitable objects.
 If (in England and Wales) it otherwise meets the requirements for charitable status, it is categorised as an exempt charity.
 This means it cannot register with the Charity Commission, with oversight instead provided by the FCA as 'principal regulator'.
-The Commission has jurisdiction to investigate and make schemes as for any other charity, but only at the request of the FCA.
+The commission has jurisdiction to investigate and make schemes as for any other charity, but only at the request of the FCA.

 Exempt charities may apply to be recognised as such by the taxation authority, HM Revenue and Customs.
 If accepted they come under the same advantageous fiscal regime as any other charity.

+In Scotland, charitable community benefit societies register with the Office of the Scottish Charity Regulator.

-As a charity by definition exists for public and not private benefit, cooperative societies cannot achieve charitable status.
+As a charity by definition exists for public and not private benefit, co-operative societies cannot achieve charitable status.
 Where a charitable community benefit society pays interest on shares, this comes under special scrutiny: the Charity Commission has published guidelines.